ide8/tacotron2/README.md

 This script takes
 text as input and runs Tacotron 2 and then WaveGlow inference to produce an audio file.
-It requires  pre-trained checkpoints from Tacotron 2 and WaveGlow models and input text as a text file, with one phrase per line.
+It requires  pre-trained checkpoints from Tacotron 2 and WaveGlow models and input text.

- In cell [2] change paths to checkpoints of pretrained WaveGlow and Tacatron2.
+Change paths to checkpoints of pretrained WaveGlow and Tacatron2  in the cell [2].
-In cell [7] write a text to be displayed.
+Write a text to be displayed in the cell [7].